-This sheet is about exposure to evolocumab in a pregnancy and while breastfeeding.
+This sheet is about exposure to evolocumab in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is evolocumab?

-Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
-However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
+Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
+However, it is important to talk with your healthcare providers before making any changes to how you take your medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.
 For more information about high cholesterol in pregnancy, please see our fact sheet at https://mothertobaby.org/fact-sheets/high-cholesterol/.

 I take evolocumab.
 Can it make it harder for me to get pregnant?